w9/zp-r/README.md

 ===================

-ZP leverages **WebGL** and implements **relational-data plotting language** (similar to `ggplot2` in R), presenting an elegant way to present data points with interactive 3D graphics.
+ZP leverages **WebGL** and implements **relational-data plotting language** (similar to `ggplot2` in R), presenting an elegant way to visualize data points with interactive 3D graphics.

 A simple R interface is included but the plotting functions can be bound to Python, Julia or other languages easily.